Posts Tagged ‘legitimacy’

 I

-The recent executive order framing artificial intelligence as a matter of “global dominance” offers a useful example.
+The recent executive order framing artificial intelligence as a matter of “global dominance” offers a useful example on procedural dislocation and the rhetoric of dominance.
 Agreement with its stated aims is not required for the executive order to warrant examination.
-Its relevance lies in how it advances decision-making rather than in what it promises to achieve.
+Its relevance does not lie in what it promises to achieve, but in the manner in which it propels decisions forward before the terms under which they should be evaluated have been configured.

 Artificial intelligence enters this discussion not as a technical subject, but as a context in which executive action is presented as urgent.
 The order proceeds on the assumption that speed and centralized direction are necessary for success.
 As a result, decisions advance before existing forms of review, coordination, and regulatory formation have had an opportunity to shape their terms.